Bammy00/Lmdtest/README.md

 # Cypress eCommerce and API Testing Project

-This project demonstrates the usage of [Cypress] for end-to-end testing of an e-commerce website and API testing using [JSONPlaceholder](https://jsonplaceholder.typicode.com/).
+This project demonstrates the usage of [Cypress] + Cucumber for end-to-end testing of an e-commerce website and API testing using [JSONPlaceholder](https://jsonplaceholder.typicode.com/).
 It includes both UI and API test suites.

 ## Table of Contents